-To achieve higher rankings, you need to use clean and informative content, make it easy to read and also have the right navigation and elements to help the users find the content in a fast and streamlined manner.
+To achieve higher rankings, you need to use clean and informative content, make it easy to read, and have the correct navigation and elements to help users find content in a fast and streamlined manner.

 There are three important on-page factors that play an important role in achieving higher rankings on Google.

-- Making sure that your meta tags are optimized for the search engines;
+- Make sure that your meta tags are optimized for the search engines;

 - Having a clear headings structure on your main website pages;